rodmaykel/twitstagram/README.md

 twitstagram
 ===========

-View tweets and instagram photos of your favorite celebrity
+View tweets and instagram photos from your favorite celebrity groups